social-native/elastic-composer/README.md

 ### Enabling filters and suggestions

 All Filters affect both the `query` and `aggs` part of an Elasticsearch request object.
 The `query` part is how the Filter impacts which documents match the filters.
-The `aggs` part provides information about how successfull the filter is - showing things like histogram of range results, count of exists and not exists, etc...
+The `aggs` part provides information about how successful the filter is - showing things like histogram of range results, count of exists and not exists, etc...
 By default, the `aggs` part is disabled for every Filter.
 You should use `setAggsEnabledToTrue` and `setAggsEnabledToFalse` to toggle `aggs` for a Filter.
 The idea is to only run `aggs` queries when you want to show this data to the user.

-Simillarily, `Suggestions` are disabled by default.
+Similarly, `Suggestions` are disabled by default.
 For the same reason above, suggestions shouldn't run unless you explicitly are showing suggestion data to a user.
 To toggle Suggestion enabled state use the methods `setEnabledToTrue` and `setEnabledToFalse`.

 ### How filters and suggestions affect one another